biopython/biopython.github.io/wiki/BioGeography.md

     xml_fn = 'utric_search_v2.xml'

-First, in order to display results to screen in python, we need to convert the file to plain ASCII (GBIF results contain all many of unusual characters from different languages, and no standardization of slanted quotes and the like; this can cause crashes when attempting to print to screen in python).
+Second, in order to display results to screen in python, we need to convert the file to plain ASCII (GBIF results contain all many of unusual characters from different languages, and no standardization of slanted quotes and the like; this can cause crashes when attempting to print to screen in python or ipython).

     xml_fn_new = fix_ASCII_file(xml_fn)